anoma/namada/documentation/dev/src/explore/design/ledger/pos-integration.md

 ### Validator transactions

-The validator transactions are assumed to be applied with an account address `validator_address` and the the current epoch `n`.
+The validator transactions are assumed to be applied with an account address `validator_address` and the current epoch `n` (a transaction can use host environment function to find the current epoch).

 - `become_validator(consensus_key, commission_rate, max_commission_rate_change)`:
   - creates a record in `validator/{validator_address}/consensus_key` in epoch `n + pipeline_length`